telepresenceio/telepresence/docs/tutorials/openshift.md

 * Access to your OpenShift cluster, with local credentials on your machine.
   You can test this by running `oc get pod` - if this works you're all set.

-{% include getting-started-part-1.md cluster="OpenShift" command="oc" %}
+{% include getting-started-part-1.md cluster="OpenShift" command="oc" deployment="DeploymentConfig" %}

 To find the address of the `Service` run:

 ...
 XXX ...

-{% include getting-started-part-2.md %}
+{% include getting-started-part-2.md cluster="OpenShift" command="oc" deployment="DeploymentConfig" %}